robertomoreno/iot-assignment/README.md

 ## Messaging reliability

 Akka uses a 'at most once' model for messaging.
 This means that some messages can be lost at some (rare) case.
-The reason for this is that Akka has been built with performance in mind.
+The reason is Akka has been built with performance in mind.
 For some case, like this one, could be worthy to lose some messages and to not lose performance ACKing messages.

 ## Messages serialization

 By default, Akka uses Java serialization to send the messages, which is awful.
-It is possible to use other serializations (like protobuf) to improve the performance and network use.
+It is possible to use other serializers like Protobuf to improve the performance and network usage.